 The United States is history’s biggest carbon polluter.
 Up til recently, China has been blamed as the black sheep in the family, but Trump has now shouted it out to the entire world that even though Americans only make up just four percent of the world’s population, they are responsible for almost a third of the excess carbon dioxide in the atmosphere.

 Donald Dumb’s new move just made that into a sensational news story, damaging the Americans’ reputation on a global scale.

 With or without the Paris Agreement, the scientific fact is that governments around the world are not doing enough to reduce carbon emissions and protecting the planet from dangerous warming and climate change.
 We are in a climate emergency, and governments continue to ignore this, as they are hijacked by the influential and wealthy fossil fuel industry.

 American president Donald Trump carrying out his election promise of scrapping the global agreement for the protection of the global climate simply carves this out as clearly as if it was a chapter in a Donald Duck cartoon: how the governments of the rich part of the world are betraying that poorer part of humanity which is at risk of becoming climate victims and climate refugees.

-In other words, who is really the black sheep around here?
+I suggest we instead point the camera-lens in the opposite direction and ask: who is really the black sheep around here?
 Measured per capita, Australians are among the worst polluters on the planet – and it is a classic “carbon-trick” that countries which claim to have lowered their carbon emissions in reality just have handed them over to China, by making China the world’s backyard industrial zone.